This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 Backup Strategies

-Below are the most common strategies for backing up data.
-Note that these strategies are not mutually exclusive.
-In
+The following are the most common strategies for backing up data:

 Scheduled disk backups